kevingitsit/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns.

-This analysis works through kickstarter campaigns data to see common trends.
+This analysis works through kickstarter campaigns data to see common trends..